What on earth is GOGA?

 When are the next classes and how do I reserve a spot?

 If we have classes on the calendar, you will find them on the “Events” tab on our Facebook Page.
 If there are no upcoming events, that means we are still working on finalizing the details for our next classes.
 The best way to find out about classes and reserve a spot is to follow our Facebook or Instagram pages and turn on your notifications so that you are notified when we post information and instructions to register for our upcoming events.
 You can also follow us on our feverfit page so that you are notified whenever we add new classes.

 Do you offer private/corporate events and classes?

-We are now testing private events and will be offering a limited number in the first half of 2018.
-Please send an email to firstname.lastname@example.org so that we can follow up with you regarding logistics and pricing.
+We are now offering limited private parties and corporate classes.
+Please send an email to email@example.com so that we can follow up with you regarding logistics and pricing.

 Are kids allowed?

 We are now offering some kid-friendly and family classes.
 Please check our feverfit page for an upcoming kid-friendly class!

 Will the goats eat my hair?